Philippus229/DLNOW/README.md

 <b>DISCLAIMER</b>: For educational purposes only!

 # DLNOW
-TVNOW Downloader in Python (only supports free content without DRM protection)
+TVNOW Downloader in Python (only supports free content without DRM protection).
+Will probably receive DRM support very soon (through use of Selenium).

 ## Requirements
  - Python 3.x with requests